justinsolms/cv-justin-solms/curriculum-vitae.md

     I am the CEO and my funds have outperformed almost every major South African fund manager in difficult markets, not through large teams of analysts but through carefully engineered algorithms.
 I guided this company from a start-up to a partnership company with a board boasting a renowned chairman, Dr Iraj Abedian, and over 3700 clients that provides critical financial investment services.

-    * Software systems architect and liaison with sister company's development teams (Automated Outsourcing Services - Johannesburg, Nabla - Mauritius).
+    - Software systems architect and liaison with sister company's development teams (Automated Outsourcing Services - Johannesburg, Nabla - Mauritius).
-    * Business architecture and software requirements specification for quantitative asset allocation algorithms software system in satisfaction of the clients fund mandate requirements.
+    - Business architecture and software requirements specification for quantitative asset allocation algorithms software system in satisfaction of the clients fund mandate requirements.
-    * Business architecture and software requirements specification for fund management software system.
+    - Business architecture and software requirements specification for fund management software system.
-    * Financial database requirements specification for funds data support.
+    - Financial database requirements specification for funds data support.
-    * Interface requirements specification, testing, validation and live deployment in conjunction with client systems.
+    - Interface requirements specification, testing, validation and live deployment in conjunction with client systems.
-    * Application of machine learning and statistical algorithms.
+    - Application of machine learning and statistical algorithms.
-    * Quantitative investment product design.
+    - Quantitative investment product design.
-    * Software systems prototyping, development, integration, testing, validation and live deployment (Matlab, Python, SQL with ORM).
+    - Software systems prototyping, development, integration, testing, validation and live deployment (Matlab, Python, SQL with ORM).
-    * Fund performance simulation and back-testing of investment algorithms for validation.
+    - Fund performance simulation and back-testing of investment algorithms for validation.
-    * Obtained the company investment license on my name form the national regulator of financial services.
+    - Obtained the company investment license on my name form the national regulator of financial services.
-    * Acquired investment partners who established the board of directors; I served on that board as the chief investment officer.
+    - Acquired investment partners who established the board of directors; I served on that board as the chief investment officer.
-    * Training of young fund managers and team members in quantitative investment principles, fund management and administration.
+    - Training of young fund managers and team members in quantitative investment principles, fund management and administration.

+Nov 2018 - 2019
+:   **Consulting Software Engineer; BLNS Ltd (Mauritius)**

+    Consultation for specification writing and architecture for multi, crypto currency, hardware wallet Java card (an IOT device) and companion phone app.

+    - Business and system architecture requirements specification consultation.
+    - Systems architecture consultation.
+    - Introduction of the Java card IOT ecosystem to BLNS Ltd.
+    - Negotiation with major Java card suppliers in Europe for card production and programming through to personalization of crypto secrets and delivery to retail client.
+    - Configuration of Google Cloud Platform block-chain nodes for Bitcoin, Ethereum, Litecoin, USDT (USD linked coin), and Bitcoin-Lightning layer
+    - Production software suite development and testing and validation.

 Oct 2013 - Oct 2018
 :   **CEO; Index Solutions (Johannesburg)**